 Ferdous has industry level experience with SharePoint and has done several presentations and workshops on SharePoint.
 He also worked as SharePoint Consultant (CREDEM Italy, Robi etc) and Trainer (BASIS, JAXARA IT, LEADS Co.).
 He is currently working as SharePoint Architect at BrainStation-23.
 He also worked as Technical Project Manager for Congral LLC for managing revolutionizing Patient Centric Healthcare applications at the same company since 2009.

-Before joining here, he worked for OT Group SPA and for Rockwell Automation in Italy.
 He worked on many international projects during his professional life.
 The major projects are included below:

 Internal Enterprise Portal for Robi, Dhaka